parse-community/parse-dashboard/README.md

 ## Getting Started

-[Node.js](https://nodejs.org) is required to run the dashboard.
+[Node.js](https://nodejs.org) version >= 4.3 is required to run the dashboard.
 Once you have Node you can install the dashboard by cloning this repo and running `npm install`.

 ```
 git clone git@github.com:ParsePlatform/parse-dashboard.git